 Kids’ menus, play areas, and booster chairs are positive signs a café welcomes customers with children.
 But being kid-friendly is also an attitude.
 Do baristas roll their eyes when a stroller rolls through the door?
 Can menu items be modified for picky eaters?

 Accommodating families doesn’t require installing a playground on your patio.
 Sometimes simply smiling and welcoming a frazzled set of parents is all it takes to show your kid-friendly colors.

 Australian coffee culture has influenced American cafés for years.
-The flat white, menus with expanded food offerings, emphasis on quality coffee from independently owned shops—all have seen success in the United States.
+In the United States, it’s common now to see things like flat whites, menus with expanded food offerings, and independently-owned shops with an increased emphasis on quality coffee.

 One trend yet to gain widespread popularity in American cafés?
 A focus on serving large groups and families instead of individual customers.

 “It’s like going to a bar you love, with the bartenders talking to you, and it seems like a fun, happy place where you want to be,” Courtney Chapman says about Australian cafés.
 Chapman came to the United States four months ago from Australia to manage Seven Point Espresso in Brooklyn, New York.